 This perspective piece uses a grid-like pattern for the walls that is seen in two other works, the 1947 mastepiece Other World and the 1945 work Doric Columns.

-The Well is catalogue as New Year’s greeting-card 1947, Nederlandsche ExLibris-King, The Hauge in many books.
+The Well is catalogued as New Year’s greeting-card 1947, Nederlandsche ExLibris-King, The Hague in many books.

 This celebratory work is available.
 Please inquire.